springcard/springcore-xmlfiles/XML_Format_Configuration.md

 - The root object's attribute fields provide all data required to identify the device, and to describe it to the end-user
 - Child nodes expose all the configuration registers that the device features, and detail the underlying fields, and how they shall be described to the end-user.

+### Individual registers and their implication to the UI

+File `springcard-multiconf-individuals.xml` contains a list of devices, and, for every device, the list of individual registers (using their address or `id` as key).

+From the device point of view, individual registers are a part of their configuration.
+The firmware makes no difference with other registers.
+But from the end-user point of view, hence for the configuration application, they are two different things.

+- **The global configuration** (i.e. all the registers that are not explicitly listed as being individual) **could be copied 'as is' into many devices**.
+Typically, all devices of the same type belonging to the same company or installed to the same premises shares the same global configuration,
+- **The individual configuration** (i.e. the set of a few registers that are explicitly listed as being individual) **is specific to one very device**.
+Copying this configuration to another device would not work, or break something.
+This is for instance the case of the static IP address (the device's address shall be unique on the network) or the inventory and location data used for asset management.

+The application shall expose the global configuration as a set of parameters that could be applied to many device, and shall provide a mean to edit the individual configuration of every device (with no doubt on the very target it is actually configuring).

 ## The XML root node

 The root of the XML tree is `<springcard-multiconf-registers>`